-On June 22, 2018, Northland entered into a new \$1.25 billion corporate credit facility with a syndicate of financial institutions.
+In June 2018, Northland entered into a new \$1.25 billion corporate credit facility with a syndicate of financial institutions.
 The new credit facility consists of a \$1.0 billion revolving facility and \$250 million term loan, and replaces Northland's previous \$700 million syndicated credit facility (which comprised a \$450 million revolving facility and \$250 million term loan).
-Concurrent with the closing of the new syndicated corporate credit facility, Northland (i) amended and restated its \$100 million corporate bilateral letter of credit facility and (ii) replaced its \$200 million export credit agency-backed corporate letter of credit, in both cases to align key covenants and terms with the new syndicated corporate facility.
+Concurrent with the closing of the new syndicated corporate credit facility, Northland (i) replaced its \$100 million corporate bilateral letter of credit facility with a similar facility and (ii) amended and restated its \$200 million export credit agency-backed corporate letter of credit, in both cases to align key covenants and terms with the new syndicated corporate facility.